 Our research strengths

-Biological Psychology investigates the biological basis of behaviour, thoughts, and emotions and seeks to understand the reciprocal relations between biological and psychological processes.
+Biological psychology is the study of the biological bases of behaviour.
 We examine the ways in which environmental and genetic factors influence the development and functioning of our brain, and in turn, how our brain drives and controls our behaviour in different contexts.

 Clinical psychologists work with individuals and groups to improve their mental health and general wellbeing.
 They work under an evidence-based practice model which relies on rigorous research to inform their clinical practice.
 This research takes the form of single case experimental designs, feasibility studies and larger randomised controlled trials to examine the efficacy of different treatment options before they can be considered for use with the general public.

-Cognitive Science is the investigation of the human mind and how it processes information, stores information, and uses that information to make decisions, communicate with other people, and navigate through the complex environment within which we live.
-Cognitive scientists in our school apply their knowledge and techniques to study real-life behaviours of drivers, pilots, commercial consumers, and ordinary folk.
+Cognitive science is the investigation of the human mind and how it processes information, stores information, and uses that information to make decisions, communicate with other people, and navigate through the complex environment within which we live.
+Cognitive scientists in our school apply their knowledge and techniques to study real-life behaviours of drivers, pilots, commercial consumers, and the general public.

 Through the scientific study of Industrial and organisational psychology, we learn about human behaviour in the workplace and within organisations.
 Applying psychological knowledge to the context of work allows the improvement of organisational efficiency and improving the quality of work life.